NorbertRuff/trashBot/README.md

 ## <div style="color:#f59800" align="center">---|💺Usage/Examples|---</div>

+commands:
+- /help - show this message
+- /add - add a new trash video
+- /surprise - It will get a random trash video for you **IN PROGRESS**
+- /list - list all trash videos
+- /delete - delete a trash video by id **IN PROGRESS**
+- /rate - rate a trash video by id **IN PROGRESS**

+It can also save a video with the shortcut you find when clicking on a message ... thingy (meatballs menu?) and selecting the save shortcut.

 Mention trashBot in a message and he can do the following:

-- @TrashBot
-  'help' ->
+Mentions:
-    trashBot will print this message
+- @trashBot + 'help' ->        It will print this message

-- @TrashBot
+- @trashBot + 'list' ->        It will list all of the videos from the trash playlist
-  'random' or 'surprise' or 'trash' or 'trash video' ->
-    trashBot will get a random trash for you
+- @trashBot + 'random' or 'surprise' or 'trash' or 'video' ->        It will get a random trash for you

-- @TrashBot
-  :point_up: or :point_up_2: + 'save' or 'playlist' keyword ->
-    trashBot will save the video from the previous valid youtube link to the trash playlist

-- @TrashBot
-  :point_right: + 'save' or 'add' or 'add to trash' + video Url -> trashBot will save the <video Url> in this message to the trash playlist
+- @trashBot + 'save' or 'add' or 'add to trash' + <video Url> ->       It will save the <video Url> in this message to the trash playlist

 # <div style="color:#f59800" align="center">---|✍️ Contributing|---</div>